Zenyatta: 2010: six-year-old season

-Zenyatta had a sluggish start and seemed to struggle with the surface —looking "like a rocking horse", according to The New York Times.
+Zenyatta had a sluggish start and seemed to struggle with the surface —looking "like a rocking horse," according to The New York Times.
 After half a mile, she trailed the early leaders by 15 lengths.
 Around the far turn, she started to make up ground.
 Blame had also started his move and reached the lead by mid-stretch.
 Zenyatta was moving fast but faced a wall of horses in front of her.
-Smith moved her out wide then made several more adjustments before the mare was able to find running room.
+Smith moved her out wide, then made several more adjustments before the mare found running room.
 In deep stretch, she started to close ground rapidly but came up a neck short.
 After the race, Smith was in tears, blaming himself for the defeat.
-"I got away slow and got squeezed out of there", he said.
+"I got away slow and got squeezed out of there," he said.
 "I couldn't level her off.
 If you have to blame anyone today, it would be me."

-"In defeat she didn't lose anything", said Al Stall Jr, the trainer of Blame.
+"In defeat she didn't lose anything," said Al Stall Jr, the trainer of Blame.
 "I don't think you'll find anybody criticizing anything she's ever done, much less today.
 We were fortunate to have the right horse on the right day at the right time."

 With her second-place earnings of $900,000, Zenyatta surpassed Tiznow, John Henry, and Alysheba in all-time North American earnings (male or female) with earnings in excess of $7,304,580.
 She also broke the all-time Breeders Cup earnings record (previously held by American Horse of the Year and two-time Breeders Cup Classic champion Tiznow).
 At the time, the top-five Breeders Cup earners were: Zenyatta: $4,680,000, Tiznow: $4,560,400, Goldikova (IRE): $3,508,200, Conduit (IRE): $3,240,000, and Curlin: $2,955,000.

 With three Grade I wins in 2010 and the head-to-head victory over Zenyatta, Blame's connections believed he deserved to be named Horse of the Year.
-Ultimately however that honor went to Zenyatta, with five Grade I wins in 2010.
+Ultimately, that honor went to Zenyatta, with five Grade I wins in 2010.
 She was also named Champion Older Female Horse while Blame was unanimously named the Champion Older Male Horse.

 On December 18, 2010, Zenyatta was runner-up to skier Lindsey Vonn for 2010 Associated Press Female Athlete of the Year.

 On January 20, 2011, Penny Chenery announced that Zenyatta was named the 2010 recipient of the Secretariat Vox Populi Award.

 On March 23, 2011, Zenyatta became the first horse to win the William H. May Award.
 The award honors an individual or group that has provided "meritorious service" to the industry.
 Past recipients include racing industry greats such as John R. Gaines (Breeders' Cup founder), Joe Hirsch (founder of the National Turf Writers Association), Bob and Beverly Lewis, Stanley Bergstein, and Richard Duchossois.